Joakim-Byg/tiny-web-framework/README.md

 [Document Markup Library (DML)](https://dml.efpage.de/DML_homepage/index.html) caught my eye.
 However I still felt something was missing, so here is a tiny-framework, with custom tags and typescript:

-To begin with typescript in a very vanilla form is needed.
+To begin with, typescript in a very vanilla form is needed.
 Either download it from [nodejs.org](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) or as i do on a mac with brew:
 ```shell
 # on MacOs